A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early Design: Introduction

-\textbf{\textit{Design Models (DM)}} capture only the geometric configuration of buildings, typically using boundary‐representation (B-rep) schemas (faces, edges, normals, materials) as in SketchUp or Autodesk Maya, or Constructive Solid Geometry (CSG) using volumetric primitives.
+\item \textbf{Design Models (DM)} capture only the geometric configuration of buildings, typically using boundary‐representation (B-rep) schemas (faces, edges, normals, materials) as in SketchUp or Autodesk Maya, or Constructive Solid Geometry (CSG) using volumetric primitives.
 Early-stage DMs intentionally remain minimal—lacking semantic structure or thermal attributes—to maximize flexibility during conceptual design.

-\textbf{\textit{Building Information Models (BIM)}} formalize spatial hierarchies, element attributes, and semantic relationships.
+\item \textbf{Building Information Models (BIM)} formalize spatial hierarchies, element attributes, and semantic relationships.
 They are frequently encoded in the Web Ontology Language (OWL) through domain ontologies such as BOT \cite{Rasmussen2025} or BRICK \cite{Brick2025}, with the IFC schema (*.ifc) and its ifcOWL representation \cite{buildingSMART2025ifcOWL} serving as the dominant standard.
-These OWL-based BIMs can be represented as Knowledge Graphs (KGs) consisting of RDF triplets, or equivalently as Network Graphs (NGs) of nodes and edges.
+These OWL-based BIMs can be represented as Knowledge Graphs (KGs) consisting of RDF triplets, or equivalently as LPG of nodes and edges.

-\textbf{\textit{BPS Analytical Models (BPAM)}} extend BIM by embedding simulation-specific parameters into spaces and building elements.
-Required information varies by engine: space–face–space topology for multi-zone energy or airflow analysis, system topology for system-dynamics tools (e.g., TRNSYS, VENSIM), and categorized meshes or volumetric partitions for daylighting or CFD.
+\item \textbf{BPS Analytical Models (BPAM)} extend BIM by embedding simulation-specific parameters into spaces and building elements.
+Required information varies by engine: space-face-space topology for multi-zone energy or airflow analysis, system topology for system-dynamics tools (e.g., TRNSYS, VENSIM), and categorized meshes or volumetric partitions for daylighting or CFD.
 This work focuses on the Building Energy Model (BEM), the most information-intensive form of BPAM.

-The major obstacle to AI-enabled automation lies in the DM-to-BIM transformation.
-Converting a B-rep model into a graph-based BIM requires recovering spatial hierarchies and computing explicit topology, most critically the space–face relationships defined as the 1st Level Space Boundary (1LSB)\cite{buildingSMART2023IfcRelSpaceBoundary1stLevel} and the face–face adjacencies defined as the 2nd Level Space Boundary (2LSB) \cite{buildingSMART2023IfcRelSpaceBoundary2ndLevel}.
-Existing methods predominantly focus on 2LSB extraction within structured IFC models (Table \ref{tab:DM2BIM}), implicitly assuming that spaces are already defined.
-This assumption breaks down entirely for early-stage B-rep models, where spaces are implicit and must be inferred.
-Auto Space Generation (ASG), corresponding to 1LSB computation, remains insufficiently addressed, with existing approaches relying on idealized geometries, limited layouts, or narrowly constrained input formats.